 Best Personal Finance Blog??
 Gotta Write GOOD.

-Each of the five awards have these things in common:
+Each of the five awards has these things in common:

 - Their content is engaging and often (if not always) unique.
 Even if it’s a common subject, they write from a unique point of view.

-- Each of these fine writers have “found their voice” and inspire me to do better.
+- Each of these fine writers has “found their voice” and inspire me to do better.
 You know what to expect.

 - You’re left feeling good about having read what they wrote.